ajhanson22227/Brick-Breaker/README.md

 ## Installation

-Download the repository and in the terminal run `make` to compile the files.
+Download / Clone the repository and in the terminal run `make` to compile the files.
 Then start the application by running `./game`.